tonethar/IGME-110-Fall-2025/documents/p2-mockup-draft.md

     - The images should be similar in their design, and easy to recognize when scanning the infographic.
 Photographs are generally a poor choice here - you want clear, clean graphics.
     - Consider using sites like the Noun Project or Font Awesome.
 Some of the tools we've suggested (like Canva and Adobe Express) also have images and icons available.&nbsp;

 4) A color scheme, typefaces, and images that are cohesive and appropriate.
-These can come from your original mood board plan--or, if you've decided to go in a different direction, colors and images that are still part of a specific design approach/theme.
+These can come from your original mood board plan - or, if you've decided to go in a different direction, colors and images that are still part of a specific design approach/theme.

 ---